Rockies mascot Dinger gets tackled by fan

 Thursday morning, the Denver Police Department responded to a tweet containing the original video.
 DPD said an investigator was looking into this and wanted to speak with the person who recorded the video.

-Dinger, a purple triceratops, has been entertaining fans since popping out of an enormous egg on April 16, 1994.
+Dinger, a purple triceratops, has entertained fans since popping out of an enormous egg on April 16, 1994.

 The mascot also made headlines in 2021 after a fan shouting Dinger’s name was misheard and accused of yelling a racial slur at the batter, Miami Marlins’ Lewis Brinson.